brutdefut/ficisertligi/_posts/2022-09-25-kilchoman-sanaig.md

 Finish; medium to long, smoke, black pepper and raisins.
 After a few minutes in the tumbler, peat smoke fades and sweet and fruity notes shine out.

 Sanaig's peat level is 50 ppm, NAS, naturally coloured, non-chill-filtered, 46% abv and approximately 5 years old.
-This lovely expression is a vatting of both Oloroso sherry (%70) and bourbon (%30) casks and all whisky is matured in traditional dunnage warehouses which I like very much.
+This lovely expression is a vatting of both Oloroso sherry (%70) and bourbon (%30) casks and all whisky is matured in traditional dunnage warehouses, which I like very much.

 Kilchoman is a new distillery but Sanaig won many awards in no time.
 -The Scotch Masters, 2022 Best Islay Single Malt Whisky